-Of Turtle Creek, was called ome by God, on Friday, nuary 31, 2025, the day of home January 31, 2025 his 87th birthday.
+Of Turtle Creek, was called ome by God, on Friday, nuary 31, 2025, the day of home January his 87th birthday.

-Joe was married to Marlene (Winters) Kopper for over 63 together six wonderful raised children-Donna (Mike) Gamble, Christine Adams, Jennifer (Mike) Blair, Josh (Tammy) Kopper, Elizabeth (Tony) Kolodziejski and the late David (surviving spouse, Maureen).
+Joe was married to Marlene (Winters) Kopper for over 63 and together they vears six wonderful raised children-Donna (Mike) Gamble, Christine (Greg) Adams, Jennifer (Mike) Blair, Josh (Tammy) Kopper, Elizabeth (Tony) Kolodziejski and the late David (surviving spouse, Maureen).
 He is also spouse, Maureen).
 He is also survived by 14 terrific grandchildren ages four-38.
 Throughout his entire life, Joe was a very hard worker.
-Beginning at age 12, he was hired at Miller&Drugstore in Braddock.
-He loved telling stories of what great milk shakes he made.
+Beginning at age 12, he was hired at Miller & Drugstore in Braddock.
+He loved telling stories of what great milkshakes he made.
 Over the years, he went on to many other occupations to support his growing family.
 He learned many life-long lessons while working at the B&O Railroad, where he worked refurbishing passenger cars and later, the Union Railroad, as a fireman on hot metal trains.
-Although the job at the Union Railroad paid well for the time, there were often layoffs and he did many other jobs to supplement the family

-Railroad, as a tireman on hot metal trains.
-Although the job at the Union Railroad paid well for the time, there were often layoffs and he did many other jobs to supplement the family income.
-Joe pumped gas for Alvin Oskin in Braddock and later managed a large number of Boron Gas stations.
-Through all of those roles, one of the special things Joe held in his heart was boy scouting and being part of camp staff at Camp Twin Echo.
+Although the ion Railroad, as a fireman on hot metal trains.
+Although the job at the Union Railroad paid well for the time, there were often at the Union Railroad paid well for the time, there were often layoffs and he did many other jobs to supplement the family income.
+Joe pumped gas for Alvin Oskin in Braddock and later managed a large number of Boron Gas stations Through all of those roles, one of the special things Joe held in his heart was boy scouting and being part of camp staff at Camp Twin Echo.
 He would tell the story of how he was on staff when they removed an old wooden floor from the dining hall.
+Joe's favorite camp story was when he took Marlene on their first date to a closing campfire in his shiny the dining hall.
 Joe's favorite camp story was when he took Marlene on their first date to a closing campfire in his shiny jet black 1957 Chevy.
 He took those Scouting values to heart, always following the Scout Oath and Law trying to lead by example for his family.
 60 years ago his daughter, Donna was born at home.
 The first responders were two North Braddock firemen who had never helped deliver a baby.
 After that day, he began volunteering for the fire department in Turtle Creek.
 He eventually trained through CCAC to be an EMT and then a paramedic.
 Joe was one of the early founders of Rescue 2 and what is now Eastern Area EMS.
 After a time of volunteering at Rescue 2 in Turtle Creek, he was hired and served as a Pittsburgh Paramedic for 22 years.